RHelmert/RobCoG/Documentation/UVRHands/Installation.md

 - Manus
 - UCutting-main (is WIP to be integrated and should be optional)

-Install all other necessary plugins and build the project as described in the main documentation[RoBCoG](https://github.com/robcog-iai/RobCoG).
+Install all other necessary plugins and build the project as described in the main documentation [RoBCoG](https://github.com/robcog-iai/RobCoG).

 Now you should be able to start RobCog in the Unreal environment.